FedejGon/pyCC.id/README.md

-## 🔬 Application Example: Second-Order System
+## 🔬 Application Example: A Second-Order System

 Consider identifying a second-order system with a velocity-dependent friction force and external driving force.
 The practitioner starts by hypothesizing the skeleton: